 I felt I had some advantage being that I grew up in Italy.
 Where the news literally trains you on what the latest trends are. 😉

+I decided the first thing I often saw women wear that I did not own, was a BEIGE FUR VEST.
 I shopped around for that vest for days.
+I wanted a good quality one, not a cheap one that would turn all scrunched up after a few wears.
 All of the ones I found looked so cheap.
 And when I finally found one it was a bit more than I wanted to spend.
 I made sure I had a coupon for my purchase.
 I literally sat staring at it for 30 minutes before I clicked the purchase button.
 I checked my closet to make sure I had some things to wear it with.
 I made sure it had a good return policy so that I wouldn’t have to pay to ship it back.
 I am that cheap.

-One of the first items I purchased was a white fur vest.
+One of the first items I purchased was this white fur vest.

 I wear it with skirts and I wear it on a snowy day sometimes.

 I think anyone can work on getting the closet of their dreams.
 Even if what they wished for is a super expensive purse.